Donors

 Find your page in the directory.

-We pulled every 501(c)(3) in northern Arizona from the IRS public record.
-Search your name, claim it.
+Every 501(c)(3) in Northern Arizona is already in our directory, pulled from the IRS public record.
+Search by name and claim it.

 Post what your program needs.

 Specific items, real quantities.
-Donors cover them through the week.
-The money lands in your bank.
+Donors cover them.
+The money lands in your bank account directly through Stripe Connect.

 What it costs

-Stripe's card-processing fee is shown to the donor before they give.
-The remainder routes through Stripe Connect to the organization's account.
+Donations route through Stripe Connect directly to the charity's bank account.
+Stripe's standard processing fee is shown to the donor before they give.
 Nonprofits don't pay to be listed and don't pay a platform fee.

 Find your organization